Reviews You Can Rely On

 Battery

-While it does not support passive playback when the battery is dead, the manufacturer claims three minutes of charge provides 1.5 hours of listening.
+While it does not support passive playback when the battery is dead, the manufacturer claims that three minutes of charge provides 1.5 hours of listening.
 Three hours plugged in will buy you a full charge.

 Call Quality

-The WHCH520 has one microphone for voice detection, but it is plenty when combined with Sony's stellar voice isolation technology.
+Sony did not compromise on the WHCH520's call quality.
+With crisp, clear calls, it outperforms most competitors.
+The WHCH520 features one microphone for voice detection, but it is more than sufficient when combined with Sony's stellar voice isolation technology.
 In simulated and real-life phone calls from ideal, quiet conditions, the WHCH520 performs well.
 Noisy environments impact the call quality, but the WHCH520 still performs above average.

 Here's the recording from a simulated office.
+Credit: Matt Lighthart

 Side-by-Side Comparison